 choose Scale Imagehighlight number you wish to keep constant, whether width or height

-to break aspect ratio and control one of the 2 values, click on chain like symbol on right, it will appear “broken”change the alternate value to the desired number
+to break aspect ratio and control one of the 2 values, click on the chain like symbol on right, it will appear “broken” change the alternate value to the desired number

 You can verify finished image size by choosing scale image again, at that point the chain like symbol on the right of the numbers is “whole” again, awaiting further editing choices

-click on scale; remember to change image mode prior to doing so if needed; on the left is the image scaled in RGB, on the right in 1 bit palette
+Click on the scale option; remember to change image mode prior to doing so if needed; on the left is the image scaled in RGB, on the right in the 1-bit palette

 If the image has numbers that have odd numbers in stitch width, the software makes the choice, in assigning values, since no half pixels can be rendered.
 For design details see previous post

-To keep aspect ratio, chain like symbol on right of width and height values should be kept whole (first image).
-It will appear “broken” on side of values from screen grab after the image was tiled, when by pulling up the scale option again, to verify pixel counts for the newly created repeat (images 2-4)
+To keep aspect ratio, the chain-like symbol on the right of width and height values should be kept whole (first image).
+It will appear “broken” on side of values from screen grab after the image was tiled when by pulling up the scale option again, to verify pixel counts for the newly created repeat (images 2-4)

 change X and Y resolution to match your stitch and row gauge, breaking “chain link” on right to disable aspect ratio.
 In order to show the altered scaled image, the dot per dot feature in the view menu needs to be unchecked prior to selecting scale

-a large geometric .bmp edited with same process
+a large geometric .bmp edited with the same process

 Claudia Scarpa has created a document on “how to edit a picture with GIMP for “Oknitme software” that she has given permission for me to share here: 03-ENG-gimp.
 The tutorial has clear instructions for anyone wishing to explore photo editing for use in knits with GIMP, and the Oknitme online tool helps punchcard knitters participate in the process.

-If freehand drawing suits your needs, you may find it easier to work with view settings shown below, and adjust pencil pixel size to suit
+If freehand drawing suits your needs, you may find it easier to work with the view settings shown below and adjust pencil pixel size to suit